BioinfoWS2021/Bioinfo-Workshop-2021/README.md

 <p>&nbsp;</p>

 ### 1. Dataset
-We will work with long-read 16S and 18S rRNA gene amplicon datasets generated from samples taken from the Wadden Sea and Southern Ocean in this practical session.
+We will work with long-read 16S and 18S rRNA gene amplicon datasets generated from samples taken from the Wadden Sea time series and Rothera Oceanographic and Biological Time Series (RaTS - Southern Ocean) in this practical session.

 ![WS_SO_Together](https://user-images.githubusercontent.com/25445935/119269708-5a3b0400-bbf9-11eb-8827-19c438bab66c.png)
+Fig. 1: Map of sampling sites

 16S amplicons were generated with the primer set A519F-1492R-pB-3771<sup>3</sup>, while the 18S amplicons were generated with the primer set Euk528F-U1391R<sup>4</sup>.